-- ◆ Pro Tools|HD-series, Pro Tools|24 MIX-series, or Pro Tools 24 system running on a Digidesignqualified computer and version of Windows or Mac OS. - An available DigiSerial port on the system's HD Core, MIX Core, d24 card (or MIX Farm card when one is present in an expanded Pro Tools 24 system).
+- ◆ Pro Tools|HD-series or Pro Tools|24 MIX-series system running on a Digidesign-qualified computer and version of Windows or Mac OS. - ◆ An available DigiSerial port on the system's HD Core or MIX Core card. - An 8-pin to 8-pin serial cable (included) to connect SYNC I/O to the DigiSerial port on a Pro Tools PCI card.